minhopark95/Molecular-Biological-Tools/README.md

-How to use this program
+--How to use this program

 Choose what you want to do on the left side
 -> Press choose button